toumorokoshi/tome/docs/proposals/0001-cli-design.md

 * `{instance} commands` to list all available user scripts
 * `{instance} exec` for executing user scripts with conflicting names as instance subcommands
 * `{instance} tome` as a future cli namespace

+More information about specific commands and their purpose are outlined below.

 #### exec